 1 Introduction 5

 2 Regulatory framework 5

-Secti ion A - Procedures for Adopting and Implementing the Remuneration and Incentive
+Sect ion A - Procedures for Adopting and Implementing the Remuneration and Incentive Policies

-0000 Policies

 3 Roles, Responsibilities and Governance of the Remuneration Policies

 3.1 Resolutions of Shareholders

 3.2 The Board of Directors

 3.3 The Remuneration Committee

 3.4 Risk Management

 3.5 Compliance

 3.6 Human Resources

 3.7 Internal Audit Function

-3.8 Other Desks 10
+3.8 Other Desks

-4 Compensation of Board of Directors' Members 10
+4 Compensation of Board of Directors' Members

 5 Fideuram Asset Management Ireland Remuneration and Incentive Policies

-ion B - Remuneration and incentive principles, systems and instruments
+Sect ion B - Remuneration and incentive principles, systems and instruments .
+12

-5.1 Purposes and principles of the remuneration and incentive Policies
+5.1 Purposes and principles of the remuneration and incentive Policies .12

-5.2 Personnel segmentation 15
+5.2 Personnel segmentation

 5.3 Remuneration components

 5.3.1.
-Fixed remuneration
+Fixed remuneration 17

 5.3.2.
 Variable remuneration

 5.4 Pay-mix

-5.4.1.
 General Criteria

-5.4.2.
 Variable-to-fixed remuneration ratio

 5.5 Annual Incentive Systems

-5.5.1 Activation conditions
+Activation conditions

-5.5.2 Group Bonus funding and deployment at Company level 25
+5.5.2 24

-5.5.3 Incentive system for all Intesa Sanpaolo Group Risk Takers and for Legal Entity Risk

-Takers s and the Middle Managers not belonging to the Fund Managers category 26
+5.5.3 Takor Incentive system for all Intesa Sanpaolo Group Risk Takers and for Legal Entity Risk s and the Middle Managers not belonging to the Fund Managers category 25

-5.5.4 Fund Managers Incentive System
+554 Fund Managers Incentive System 23

-5.5.5 Incentive System for Risk Takers and Middle Managers of start-up companies
+Incentive System for Risk Takers and Middle Managers of start-up companies

-5.5.6 The Annual Incentive System for Professionals
+The Annual Incentive System for Professionals

-5.5.7 Individual access conditions
+Individual access conditions

-5.5.8 Corrective mechanisms of the bonus
+5.5.8 Corrective mechanisms of the bonus 38

-5.5.9 Malus Conditions
+Malus Conditions

-5.5.10
+) Claw-back Mechanism

 5.6 Payment method for the short-term variable remuneration

 5.7 Long-Term Incentive Plans

 5.7.1 Performance Share Plan

 5.8 Termination of the employment agreement

 5.8.1 Severance pay

-5.8.2 Maximum limits
+5.8.2 Maximum limits 58

+5.8.3 Accumulation of severance with variable remuneration

-Payment methods
+5.8.4 Payment methods

-J.U.
-T 1 ayındı indi indi indi indi indi indi indi · UU
+5.8.5 Criteria

-5.8.5 Criteria 60 Remuneration of Delegates 5.10 Hedging strategy 61 Sect tion C - Criteria for the identification of personnel with a mater ial impact on the risk profile of the asset management Company, the UCITs and the companies of FAMI e portfolio management 6 profile of the asset management Company, the UCITs and the e portfolio management 63 profile of the asset management Company, the UCITs and th companies of FAMI e portfolio management 63 63
+5.9 Remuneration of Delegates 60

+5.10 Hedging strategy Error!
+Bo okmark not defined.

+Sect ion C - Criteria for the identification of personnel with a material profile of the asset management Company, the UCITs and the p companies of FAMI portfolio management

+6 Introduction

+6.1 Qualitative and Quantitative criteria 63

+7 Disclosure 67